FAQ's

 Mobile coverage is not guaranteed throughout the entire route.
 Certain segments - particularly those in remote or mountainous areas - pass through sparsely populated regions where signal may be weak or entirely unavailable for extended periods.

-While we will provide each participant with a SIM card offering the best coverage available in the region, you should still be prepared for stretches with limited or no communication.
+While we will provide each participant with a SIM card or e-sim offering the best coverage available in the region, you should still be prepared for stretches with limited or no communication.
+In addition, the Zoleo device provided to all participants enables bidirectional satellite messaging, ensuring a reliable means of contact even in areas without mobile service.

 The route guide will include up-to-date details about expected signal coverage zones and practical tips to help you make the most of connectivity when it is available.